dtgay/davidgay.org/about.md

 Hello!
 I'm David Gay.

-The point of my creating this blog is to write about things that interest me.
+The point of my creating this site is to write about things that interest me.
-I spend a lot of my time doing software development, reading, and listening to music, so a lot of the content will be about that.
+I spend a lot of my time doing software development, reading, and listening to music, so much of the content will be about that.

 My favorite programming language is Ruby.
 My first was BASIC.
 Most recently, I learned some Clojure.